Keep the beat going,live heart healthy!

 Alpha Phi chose to focus on women’s heart health because cardiac disease is the number one killer of women in America.
 Every woman has a connection to someone who has been affected by heart disease; a mother, a sister, a friend.
 The Alpha Phi Foundation strives to fund research programs specific to women’s heart health, because women’s heart disease is much different than men’s.

 Alpha Phi's Annual Philanthropic Events

-This past spring Eta Lambda hosted our seventh annual Red Dress Gala at the GMU Center for the Arts.
+This past spring Eta Lambda hosted our 8th annual Red Dress Gala at George Mason University.
 We invited over three hundred parents, alumnae, sisters and friends to join us for desserts, silent auction, and live auction.
-Through the generosity of our guests, we were able to raise over $13,000.
+Through the generosity of our guests, we were able to raise over $18,000.

-Not only are Alpha Phis at George Mason involved in their own philanthropy--our sisters take pride in supporting other organizations' philanthropies and the community as well!
+Not only are Alpha Phis at George Mason involved in their own philanthropy, but our sisters take pride in supporting other organizations' philanthropies and the George Mason community as a whole.